xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 ## Turn the Flutter Project into a Module
 The following experiment allows to use a Flutter project as an Android activity.
 The Android and Flutter projects live in separate directories.

-This approach works best if the communication between the existing Android application and the Flutter activity is limited and the Flutter activity can be developed as a separate application first.
-With the given instructions, the combined application does not support hot-reload.
+This approach works best if the communication between the existing Android application and the Flutter activity is limited.
+Also, the combined application does not support hot-reload (with the given instructions) and it's therefore more convenient if the Flutter activity can be developed as a separate application first.

 Fundamentally, a Flutter application is turned into an Android activity.
 The existing Android project declares a dependency on the Flutter activity which is then automatically built and pulled in during the build process of the Android application.